KhDan007/KhDan007/README.md

 Hello, my name is Daniyal, I am a Java Developer.
-I've been programming since I was 13 years old.
+I've been programming from 2020.

 I do know:
 - Java ( 1 month )